the-dev-syntax/Ecommerce-Template/README.md

 8. also showed the links in the hearder using map function which is a better way to do it. `This is a Note`
 9. to open new tab in vscode ==> code . ==> it has to have space between.
 10. ctrl c to get out of the running terminal.
+* - the line above the code: gitlens.toggleLineBlame or Toggle Line Blame Annotation
+* - also the line above the code: from codium - windsurf.

 # [Deployment]
 11. only limit network access of mongodb to varcel and my laptop.
 13. change to production in env.local